robrich/docker-hands-on-workshop/06-Docker-Compose/start/README.md

 11. Tidy up `frontend/routes/index.js`, noting that the back-end is now just `http://backend:5000`.

-12. To run the entire package together, run `docker-compose -d up`.
+12. To run the entire package together, run `docker-compose up -d`.
 Like `docker run ...` the `-d` runs in daemon mode -- in the background.

 13. Open a browser to [http://localhost:3000/](http://localhost:3000/) and start playing with your mesh of services.